Why do my URLs have parameters like ?noredirect=es_ES, ?noredirect=fr_FR and ?noredirect=en_US?

 Although there is no restriction to cloning or duplicating a site on WordPress, there

-You may have to clone a site on Wordpress for a number of reasons, including having content on two different environments (staging and production).
-While the content may be the same on both sites, it is important to remember that the Wordpress Connector does not support multisite connection.
-Content may be in different states in Wordpress in each site, but the Connector only has visibility over one site, as it uses a unique Smartling project ID for each integration.
+You may have to clone a site on WordPress for a number of reasons, including having content in two different environments (staging and production).
+While the content may be the same on both sites, it is important to remember that the WordPress Connector does not support multisite connection.
+Content may be in different states on WordPress in each site, but the Connector only has visibility over one site, as it uses a unique Smartling project ID for each integration.

-If you want the Wordpress Connector to work on multiple site, you should create a Wordpress Project for each connection to avoid losing content.
+If you want the WordPress Connector to work on multiple sites, you should create a WordPress Project for each connection to avoid losing content.
 To save some time, you could clone the WordPress project as well as cloning the WordPress site.

 I submitted a page for translation accidentally.
 What do I do?